TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

 ```

-Now we show how to turn the code above into a full-fledged cross-validation:
+Next, we show how to turn the code above into a full-fledged cross-validation:

 ```
 library('caret')